Ykai-f/wiki_yuekai_fr_BMCU/BMCU/faq.md

 ### 2. Will Bambulab ban the use of BMCU?
 There is no guarantee, and future compatibility depends on Bambulab's policies and updates.
+> Currently a user has accidentally triggered the `Unauthorised AMS system` error on the `H2D`+`AMS2 PRO` combination, even though he is using the official devices.
+This means that Bambulab may be using an encryption programme on the newer device.
+So in the worst case, it may be necessary to keep the BMCU available by **not upgrading** the printer's firmware

 ### 3. What 3D printers does BMCU support?
 BMCU natively supports Bambulab A Series printers as reconized as AMS Lite.